amirfefer/Cyber-Camera/README.md

 Install [opencv 2.4](https://sourceforge.net/projects/opencvlibrary/files/opencv-win/2.4.11/opencv-2.4.11.exe) (Not tested with opencv3)<br>
 Install [pycrypt](https://pypi.python.org/pypi/pycrypto) <br>

-Now fill out the conf file, pay attention to comments.
+It's importent to fill out the conf file, pay attention to the comments.
-For TLS/SSL support, make server certificate and key (optional),  you can follow up the manual in the conf file.
+For TLS/SSL support, make server's certificate and a key (optional),  you can follow up the manual in the conf file. <br>
 The user password must be in sha224, you can use a generator like [this](http://www.miniwebtool.com/sha224-hash-generator/) <br>
-In cmd run python server.py <br>
+To run the server under windows, run cmd and type 'python server.py' <br>

 Congratulation! your webcam transformed into a smart security cam. <br>
 Don't forget to  port forward, plus you can use ddns service like [noip](http://www.noip.com/free) <br>
-If you encounter a bug, or have some suggestion, please  let me know by email or open issue. <br>
+If you encounter a bug, or have some suggestions, please  let me know by email or open an issue. <br>

 amirfefer@gmail.com